AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Again, when passing the `std::string`, `arg` becomes a copy.
-This time the copy is created by the copy constructor of the `std::string` class, which is a potentially expensive operation, because in principle this copy operation creates a full or “deep” copy so that the copy internally allocates its own memory to hold the value.
+This time the copy is created by the copy constructor of the `std::string` class, which is a potentially expensive operation, because in principle this copy operation creates a full or "deep" copy so that the copy internally allocates its own memory to hold the value.